Sunday, July 23, 2017

 "Ricky, you must listen very carefully to me.
 We're

-going to be spending a few nights at Grandmas's
+going to be spending a few nights at Grandma's

 house, just you and Mommy.
 Won't that be nice?